Allfeat/docs/docs/smart-contracts/developing.md

 - [Allfeat Documentation](https://use.ink/)
 - [Substrate Documentation](https://docs.substrate.io/)

+## Ink!

+You may use Ink! in place of the tools presented here. please follow their documentation - [Ink Documentation](https://use.ink/)

 ## Ethereum Compatibility

-If you prefer to develop smart contracts on Ethereum (EVM compatible), consult the [OpenZeppelin documentation](https://docs.openzeppelin.com/) – the reference for Ethereum smart contract development.
+If you prefer to develop smart contracts on Ethereum (EVM compatible), consult the [OpenZeppelin documentation](https://docs.openzeppelin.com/) – the reference for Ethereum smart contract development, here is a tutorial using Hardhat just below.

 ## Hardhat Setup for Allfeat